All Episodes

 There are always going to be reprobates.

-There's always war, too.
+There's always going to be war, too.

 And I understand the reasons for war.

-I actually enjoy Machiavelli, the Prince, very much so.
+I actually enjoy Machiavelli, the prince, very much so.

-And I respect war and I understand why there is a need for it.
+And I respect war, and I understand why there is a need for it.

-And I understand why there's a need to push for democracy, and I understand the gap that occurred and happened, the widening gap I should say, with um discrimination and so forth, and so and it's a lot of people.
+And I understand the gap that occurred and happened, the widening gap, I should say, with discrimination and so forth.

-But it's not, see, wait a minute.
+See, wait a minute.

 There is no widening gap of discrimination.